 Here are a few things to take into account before committing to new windows:

 Different properties suit different window styles, depending on the age and character of the building.
-Vertical sliding sash windows, for example, may well complement older homes or conservation areas with lots of period architecture, while more recently-built properties might suit casement-style windows.
+Sash windows, for example, may well complement older homes or conservation areas with lots of period architecture, while more recently-built properties might suit casement windows.
 (If you’re unsure, casement windows are attached to their frame by one or more hinges.
 A sash window has one or two sashes which are slid vertically to create an opening.)

 An energy-saving calculator from an independent website can let you know how much money you could save on your bills by replacing your current windows with modern solutions that use energy-efficient glazing.